abhi0395/qsoabsfind/docs/index.rst

 If you use this code in your analysis, please cite `Anand, Nelson & Kauffmann 2021 <https://arxiv.org/abs/2103.15842>`_ and `Anand et al. 2025 <https://arxiv.org/abs/2504.20299>`_.
 The BibTeX entries for these papers can be found `here (2021 paper) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.504...65A/exportcitation>`_ and `here (2025 paper) <https://ui.adsabs.harvard.edu/abs/2025arXiv250420299A/exportcitation>`_.

+If you use this **codebase**, please also cite the associated `Zenodo record <https://zenodo.org/records/15685771>`_.
+Additionally, consider starring the repository if you find it useful or use it in your work.

 Contact
 -------

 | Abhijeet Anand
 | Lawrence Berkeley National Lab
+|

-If you have any questions/suggestions, please feel free to write to abhijeetanand2011 [at] gmail.com or, preferably, open a GitHub issue.
+For questions or feedback, please contact: `abhijeetanand2011@gmail.com <mailto:abhijeetanand2011@gmail.com>`_ or, preferably, open a GitHub issue on the code `repo <https://github.com/abhi0395/qsoabsfind>`_.

 Indices and tables